- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Trek to Bamboo (2350 meters) – 15 km/ 9.3 miles - 7 hrs walk

-We will wake up before daylight to enjoy the majestic sunrise from the Annapurna Base Camp.
-To witness the sun rising from the casement of mountains is not an ordinary task.
-In fact, it is the sight to behold!
-We will collect mesmerizing and momentous experiences from the base camp before breakfast.
+We wake before sunrise to witness the magnificent sunrise over the Annapurna massif.
+Watching the golden light appear behind the peaks is a truly unforgettable moment.
+We will collect mesmerizing and momentous experiences from the base camp before breakfast

-After breakfast, we will retrace the same trail back to Bamboo Village via Machhapuchhre Base Camp, Deurali, and Himalaya.
+After breakfast we retrace the trail via Machhapuchhre Base Camp, Deurali, and Himalaya before reaching Bamboo.
 The journey is completely downhill from Annapurna Base Camp.
 Don’t forget to heed the instructions of your trekking guide.
 Note that trekking downhill is more tiring and physically difficult than trekking uphill.
 However, descending is easier in terms of altitude loss!
 Overnight in a tea house.

 Walking Distance: